AbstractThinker0/tadabor-desktop/README.md

+## Paused working on this project in favor of [tadabor PWA](https://github.com/AbstractThinker0/tadabor) which can be installed on desktop

 # Tadabor-desktop: Quran Desktop App

 This project is an App that allows you to browse the Quran and write your notes/reflections below the verses, everything will be saved in the application.